In Five Element Acupressure the work is done through the pulse.

 The Summer Fire Element, heart, is theoretically served by all the other elements/organs, each having a role serving the heart.
 One word to sum up the collective emotions of the fire element is joy.
 Or lack there of when out of balance in someone who's constitutional element is fire.

 The Earth Element resonates with the archetype of the mother, nourishment, the carer, worry and houses the Stomach and Spleen.
 Ideally at each season change we return to the Earth and nourish ourselves.
 We centre.
 Rest more.
 The Earth is positioned after the Fire Element when summer does its subtle transition toward Autumn.
-The direction of energy is changing and its almost ready to let go.
+The direction of energy has changed.
 Summer has passed.
+Ever so subtly the light is waning.
+Diminishing.

 The polarities of the Water Element(winter) held in the kidneys and bladder can be courageous risk taking at one end of the spectrum to frozen with fear at the other and all the variables between.